bluesaiyancodes/bluesaiyancodes.github.io/_pages/co-curriculars.md

   Planning and organizing cultural excursions, coordinated local liaisons, and curated the MICCAI 2025 city tour in Daejeon, Korea.

 - 👥 **Student Representative**, CVPR Lab _(2023–present)_
-  Acted as a liaison between lab members and the faculty, managed shared resources, and facilitated onboarding.
+  Acting as a liaison between lab members and the faculty, managing shared resources, and facilitated onboarding.

 ## 🛠️ Event Organization